acon2345/Subscription_Cancelation_Analysis/README.md

 ## Results & Business Recommendations

 ### Results:
-* 81.8% of users are selecting at least 1 additional cancelation reason (beyond the first required one), but most users are not selecting all 3 which suggests lack of interest and frustration for the user.
+* 81.8% of users are selecting at least 1 additional cancelation reason (beyond the first required one), but 63.6% of users are not selecting all 3 which suggests lack of interest and frustration for the user.
 * 36.4% of users reported "Not Useful" as the primary (first) cancelation reason.
 The top choices for the primary reason were "Not Useful" and "Expensive".
 * Over time, here's how the cancelation reasons have changed: _____.
 (Pretend we have enough data to draw these conclusions!)